-Inservice training for the ASD courses is offered by districts and regional service providers through the regional FDLRS Centers.
+Inservice training for the ASD courses is offered through the regional FDLRS Centers.
 FDLRS will be responsible for updating the program as necessary and, when appropriate, advertising the availability of the courses to districts.

 A. CANDIDATE APPLICATION AND ADMISSION

 The individuals designated above will share the process for application, admission, and verification of the Autism Spectrum Disorder Endorsement Program.
 Eligibility to participate in the program is predicated on a candidate's holding a bachelor's or higher degree with certification in any exceptional student education area.
 The candidate must hold a valid Florida Educator's Certificate (Temporary or Professional).